Key Code Media’s CTO Jeff Sengpiehl Dives Into Key Considerations For Creative Teams Looking To Collaborate Using Media Storage

 In every industry, there are revolutionary leaps forward.
 For Mobile Phones, It was apps.
 For home video, it was streaming.
 In Content creation- it is shared storage for video.

 In previous blogs, we’ve covered Key Questions To Consider When Purchasing 4K Storage, Premiere Pro Shared Storage, and even have a solution page covering storage & archive solutions.
 Today, we’re focusing on creating a guide, explaining the key terms, questions to ask, and basic solutions to consider when purchasing shared storage.
-We hope you enjoy- and don’t forget to contact us if you have any questions about which solutions will work best for your company.
+We hope you enjoy it- and don’t forget to contact us if you have any questions about which solutions will work best for your company.

-What is Shared Storage for your Video Team?
+What Is Shared Storage for Video Teams?

-When computer driven video editing began, all the media files were stored on hard disk drives attached to each individual computer.
+When computer-driven video editing began, all the media files were stored on hard disk drives attached to each individual computer.
 This was a giant leap forward from shuttling through videotapes, and passing them around, yet the disks still needed to be passed around through what became known as sneaker-net.
 Shared storage is where the Hard Disks are able to be centralized- and accessed by multiple members of a video editing team at the exact same time.

 Today, Shared Storage is optimized for teams collaborating with a variety of non-linear editing software- Adobe Premiere Pro, DaVinci Resolve, Final Cut Pro, Avid Media Composer- to name a few.
-Storage is also becoming more independent of operating system whether users are working on Mac or PC- although, admittedly there is still some room for improvement.
+Storage is also becoming more independent of the operating system whether users are working on Mac or PC- although, admittedly there is still some room for improvement.

 Workflow and Connectivity can also be very important when choosing the right storage.
 Do the projects your working on require security, backups, multiple file format delivery, producer or client review and approve functionality, and archive?
 Do you need certain workgroups or users to be limited to read-only access?
 There will be a variety of business decisions that need to be made prior to purchasing the right storage for your media operation.

 Too file system, or not to file system?
 When do I need a SAN vs. NAS?
-How about archive?
+How about an archive?
 You certainly don’t want to lose projects or media.
 Let’s break it down:

 - What is NAS Storage? – A NAS is a single storage device that serves files over Ethernet and is relatively inexpensive and easy to set up.
 Source: Backblaze